albinpalsson/pypom-selenium/README.md

 ## User Guide

 ### Drivers
-PyPOM requires a driver object to be instantiated, and supports multiple driver types.
+PyPOM Selenium requires a driver object to be instantiated, and supports multiple driver types.
 The examples in this guide will assume that you have a driver instance.

 To instantiate a Selenium driver you will need a `~selenium.webdriver.remote.webdriver.WebDriver` object
 ```py